dyno-might/dyno-might.github.io/_posts/2022-08-22-puzzle-storm.md

 1. I played puzzle storm whenever I felt like it and had time.
 This is not random.
 Subjectively, I don't like to play when I'm tired, and when I'm at my best, I don't get distracted as much.
 It's possible I am smarter/dumber at different times of day, but this selection effect killed off the signal.
 2. I'm not sure how much this game measures intelligence.
 This is probably obvious to people who play chess, but I was surprised that almost all my improvement seemed to come from unconscious pattern recognition, not "thinking".
 After playing a while, you mostly start to "feel" the promising moves.
 Still, there's some conscious processing to filter the moves the unconscious mind suggests.

-## Hypothesis #5: I'm smarter on certain days of the week.
+## Hypothesis #5: I'm smarter on certain days of the week

 Here's the total number of games I played on each day: